x-iaoming/rayli.github.io/_pages/about.md

 Hi!
 It's Ray!
 ------

-  I am from Foshan, China and went to schools in Singapore.
+  I grew up in Foshan, China and went to school in Singapore.
 I am studying Computer Science in the United States now and loving my work.
 I would describe myself as a free-spirited person who enjoys exploring new knowledge, experiences, and possibilities.
 I am always happy to meet new friends!

 Updates!
 ------